Frost Mage DPS Spec, Builds, and Talents — Dragonflight 10.1

 Rows 5-7

 This section has a lot of leeway in what you can do and what you could potentially take.
 Of this section, you want Tome of Antonidas Icon Tome of Antonidas and Tome of Rhonin Icon Tome of Rhonin.
 These are the only true throughput talents in the section.
 To get them, the easiest and most common path is through Shimmer Icon Shimmer/Ice Floes Icon Ice Floes, as it links to both.
 You need to pick a utility point here.
-Mass Polymorph Icon Mass Polymorph is usually not a great pick in raiding, as crowd control is rarely needed.
-Slow Icon Slow is similarly fairly useless, although it does allow you access to a slow that lasts longer than Frost's spells.
-Quick Witted Icon Quick Witted is always nice whenever interrupts are needed.
+Quick Witted Icon Quick Witted is always nice whenever interrupts are needed and more commonly useful than the other choices.

 The rest of the points can honestly be assigned as you see fit.
 Incantation of Swiftness Icon Incantation of Swiftness turns Invisibility Icon Invisibility into an 80% sprint button.
 Master of Time Icon Master of Time gives a shorter cooldown to Alter Time Icon Alter Time.
 This is going to be heavily personal preference, so take whatever you think feels right.
 Defensives are never a bad thing either, so Arcane Warding Icon Arcane Warding or Tempest Barrier Icon Tempest Barrier are fantastic options.